 Robyn’s role as Vice President for Health, Environment, Safety and Security (HESS) means she is “on point” for CI’s members in these critical areas.
 This includes helping companies identify and share best practices, working with members to revise and update CI’s HESS safety pamphlets and materials, and serving as staff lead for the HESS Issue Team.
 She also is CI’s primary representative to CSB, EPA, OSHA and DHS.
-Robyn served as the on-camera moderator of CI’s TRANSCAER® Chlorine Safety Tour Training videos.
+Robyn served as the on-camera moderator of CI’s TRANSCAERSM Chlorine Safety Tour Training videos.
 This Summa Cum Laude graduate earned her B.S. in Chemical Engineering at the University of Tennessee at Knoxville.
-Robyn is currently working on her MBA at The University of Maryland.
+Robyn earned her MBA at The University of Maryland.

 As CI’s Senior Project Engineer, Marco is responsible for staffing the Product Stewardship Issue Team.
 He also provides continuing data analysis support in the Health, Environment, Safety, and Security area.
-He earned his B.S. in Chemical Engineering from California State Polytechnic University, Pomona (also known as CAL POLY) and with industry work experience in Mexico, Marco brings a dynamic multicultural perspective to CI and its members.
+He earned his B.S. in Chemical Engineering from the California State Polytechnic University at Pomona (Cal Poly) and with industry work experience in Mexico, Marco brings a dynamic multicultural perspective to CI and its members.

 Michelle Jurgens – Manager, Administrative Functions, Board Secretary & Treasurer